simon-ritchie/apysc/docs/_sources/mouse_event_common.md.txt

 # Common mouse event interfaces

-This page will explain the common mouse event interfaces, like `this`, .
+This page will explain the common mouse event interfaces, like `this`.

 ## Basic binding usage